takanuva15/MenuClip/README.md

 1. Double click on `main.ahk` to run it.

 ## Configuring the Script
-(please re-run the script after changing a configuration)
+(All changes should be done in the `config.ini` file.
+Please re-run the script after changing a configuration)
-- To adjust the number of clips to store or how many characters of each clip are shown in the menu, adjust the respectively-named keys in `config.ini`.
+- To adjust the number of clips to store or how many characters of each clip are shown in the menu, adjust their respectively-named keys.
-- To add a certain editor to the "Shift+Insert" list, add it's exe filename to the `ALTERNATE_PASTE_APPS` key in `config.ini`.
+- To add a certain editor to the "Shift+Insert" list, add it's exe filename to the `ALTERNATE_PASTE_APPS` key.
 (Ideally you should comma-separate each exe. eg: `ALTERNATE_PASTE_APPS=mintty.exe,runemacs.exe`
+- To adjust theme, put `light` or `dark` for the `THEME` option.

 ## Contributing
 I welcome any contributions that fix bugs or provide additional functionality (please format the code cleanly).
 Please check with me before developing a PR that is out-of-scope of this application (eg a rotating clip-paste function which [ClipJump](https://github.com/aviaryan/Clipjump) already does, or something that assigns presets like [this](https://www.autohotkey.com/boards/viewtopic.php?t=65004) already does).